 12 Top-Rated Things to Do in Wenatchee, WA

 The surrounding Wenatchee Valley is home to an annual average of 300 days of sunshine.
-The friendly forecast not only bolsters the local agriculture, but it also enables all types of outdoor adventures.
-From mountain biking to skiing, rock climbing, boating, and garden walking, Wenatchee’s adventure status is a big reason to visit.
+The friendly forecast not only bolsters local agriculture but also enables all types of outdoor adventures.
+From mountain biking to skiing, rock climbing, boating, and garden walking, Wenatchee's adventure status is a big reason to visit.

 The community of Wenatchee is also inviting.
 The historic downtown area and Columbia River waterfront features friendly faces and places to gather.
 Here, places like the Pybus Market entice a wide range of cultural endeavors.
 Plan your sightseeing and find the best places to visit with our list of the top things to do in Wenatchee.

 - 1. Attend the Washington State Apple Blossom Festival

 - 3. Shop the Selection at Pybus Public Market

 - 6. Meander through Ohme Gardens County Park

 - 7. Educate the Whole Family at the Wenatchee Valley Museum and Cultural Center

 - 8. Partake in the Holiday Season in Leavenworth

 - 9. Day Trip to a State Park